 Whilst there is sometimes no obvious explanation for the onset of this type of pain, it is frequently caused by a herniated disc pressing against the nerve roots that lead to the sciatic nerve.
 Other causes can be a pelvic injury or damage to the spine caused by trauma, such as being involved in a car accident.
-Another big cause of back injury is lifting heavy objects incorrectly.
+Another big cause of back injury is lifting heavy objects incorrectly as well as disc degeneration, spinal stenosis (narrowing of the spinal canal), piriformis syndrome and on rare occasions cauda equina syndrome.

 Treatment for Sciatica

 Treatment for sciatica varies according to its duration and severity.
 Sometimes no treatment is required and the pain goes away within a few days or weeks.
 For this type of pain, self-treatment with over-the-counter painkillers, regular exercise, and applying hot and cold packs can normally improve the symptoms.
 If the pain lasts for a longer period of time, sufferers may be advised to try physical therapy.
-An Osteopath or Physiotherapist will be able to advise.
+An Osteopath, Physiotherapist or Sports Therapist will be able to advise.

 Stronger medication may also be prescribed for relief of pain.
 In certain circumstances, surgery may be used to control the symptoms.
 This may be required if the pain is continuing and a CT or MRI scan shows damage to a disc or bone.
 If this is the case, back surgery may be recommended.
 Surgery will normally be seen as a last resort after all other options have been explored.